matvign/batchrenamer/docs/documentation.md

 ## 1.3.3 Regex filter
 Regex filter allows python regex to be used.
 There may be some untested oddities that occur from inputting python regex as bash strings.
-If there was an issue with compiling or executing regex replacement, the program (**should**) safely crash.
+If an issue occurs with compiling or executing regex, the program (**should**) safely crash.

 ## 1.3.4 Shave filter